 Manfred covers Germany (his native country), France, Italy, Switzerland, Israel and Russia as a licensing “scout”.
 This means he is looking for interesting molecules and technologies which have the potential to become important new medicines or vaccines.

 I’m a physician specializing in Immunology and allergies with an MBA from INSEAD in Fontainebleau (France).
 I started my business career at Ciba-Geigy/Novartis in Basel (Switzerland) and joined MSD in 1999 when I was in charge of new products introduction through Europe in the German subsidiary near Munich.

-In 2004, I joined the licensing group as a MSD ambassador in Europe to discuss with biotechnology companies, universities, academics etc. I had suggested to look at the biotech companies around Munich and at other places in Germany in order to find out if anything might be of interest for the labs and clinicians at our parent company.
+In 2004, I joined the licensing group as an MSD ambassador to Europe to discuss with biotechnology companies, universities, academics etc. I had suggested looking at the biotech companies around Munich and at other places in Germany in order to find out if anything might be of interest to the labs and clinicians at our parent company.
 At that time, licensing ambassadors or “’scouts” did not yet exist at MSD.

 In 2002, the first such position was created in London (UK) and filled with Ray Hill, a well-known neuroscientist at MSD.
 At first, I became Ray’s “unofficial foothold” in Germany, and when he started building his team, he offered me a position.

 I am a little different from most other “scouts” at MSD, or indeed the industry, as I have never truly worked in a research lab.

 As a physician, I have seen patients, so I will always ask whether this method [or] that molecule will one day help or cure people’s suffering, but do not expect questions from me on a lab tour.